solarwinds/solarwinds-otel-collector-releases/exporter/solarwindsexporter/README.md

       max_interval: "30s"
       max_elapsed_time: "300s"
 ```
+- `extension_name` (optional) - A name of an instance of the [Solarwinds Extension](../../extension/solarwindsextension) that this exporter uses to get its configuration from.
+If there is only a single instance of the extension, it is optional.
+The format follows the one in the collector configuration.
 - `timeout` (optional) - Timeout for each attempt to send data to the SaaS service.
 A timeout of zero disables the timeout.
 The **default** is `5s`.
 - `retry_on_failure` (optional) - These options configure the retry behavior.
 Please refer to the [Exporter Helper documentation](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/exporterhelper/README.md).
 - `sending_queue` (optional) - These are the options to set queuing in the exporter.
 A full descriptions can be similarly found in [Exporter Helper documentation](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/exporterhelper/README.md).